Choose a parameter and enter the values of statistical variables X and Y. The calculator will compute their covariance.

 Auto-calculates and displays the mean of both X and Y datasets.

-Provides a detailed table with (Xᵢ - X̄), (Yᵢ - Ȳ), and their product.
+Provides a detailed table showing (Xᵢ - X̄), (Yᵢ - Ȳ), and their product for each observation.

-Explains how the final covariance value is computed.
-The final covariance value is clearly highlighted.
+Explains how the final covariance is calculated, highlighting the final covariance value clearly.

 Let’s take a look at covariance example: